-- 8.5.1 The RRSO shall assist the DRSO in performing physical inventories and leak testing within their Region. - 8.5.1.1 Upon receipt of the leak test packet and instructions, the RRSO shall perform the physical inventory and leak test for all radioactive materials within their Region or specific sources as identified by the DRSO.
+- 8.5.1 The RRSO shall assist the DRSO in performing physical inventories and leak testing within their Region. - 8.5.1.1 Upon receipt of the leak test packet and instructions, the RRSO or their designated alternate shall perform the physical inventory and leak test for all radioactive materials within their Region or specific sources as identified by the DRSO.